lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 All green?
 Good!
 Time to `git add`, `commit` and `push`.

-### 2.2 - `Customer` repository
+### 2.2 - Customer repository

 Now that we have a model representing our customers, we need a repository to store them.

 This repository is initialized with a CSV file path.
 It reads/writes the customers from the CSV file and holds them as objects in an array.
-The behavior we wnat for the repository is to:
+The behavior we want for the repository is to:
 - Add a new customer
 - Get all the customers
 - Find a specific customer thanks to its id